-- it starts to derive gross income from a taxable activity, and - it had not derived income from a taxable activity within the preceding four years - you have RIT of \$60,000 or more in the current year.
+- it starts to derive gross income from a taxable activity, and - it had not derived income from a taxable activity within the preceding 4 years, or - you have RIT of \$60,000 or more in the current year.

 The interest cost can be reduced or eliminated by making voluntary provisional tax payments on the instalment due dates.